 If you need to modify the default roles or want to create your own you can do so via custom code or plugins like User Role Editor.
 These methods give you granular control over your whole website.

 Further Good Practices

 Roles and permissions have nothing to do with a person’s hierarchy in a company.
 Don’t insist on having an actively used admin account everywhere because you are the CEO.
 In other words: don’t let your ego dictate your permissions.

-At Kinsta we use GSuite and 1Password.
-Gsuite is great for being able to reset passwords to any company email account in an emergency and 1Password is great for storing login credentials.
-This way if a manager really needs to he can gain access to most accounts without having to operate an administrative account for each service we use.
+At Kinsta we use Google Workspace and 1Password.
+Google Workspace is great for being able to reset passwords to any company email account in an emergency and 1Password is great for storing login credentials – including two-factor authentication codes.
+This way, if a manager really needs to, they can gain access to most accounts without having to operate an administrative account for each service we use.

 We built the multi-user feature from the ground up based on interviews conducted by our UX team.
 We solved the most common cases that came up and we think we’ve made something that every user will enjoy.
 We’ll continue to listen to feedback and improve this corner of MyKinsta, just like we have improved other systems.